OpenWIS/openwis-documentation/rules/6-membership-and-partnership-fees-rights-privileges-and-obligations.md

 **Strategic Partner** | €200,000                                | NIL
 **Associate Partner** | NIL                                     | €10,000 **or** €40,000 for a five year term, at the Partner’s option

+An Associate Partner may, by mutual consent with the Association, substitute an agreed in-kind contribution for the Annual Contribution fee of €10,000.

 <h2 id="rule-6.4">Rule 6.4</h2>

 The rights and privileges afforded to Members, Strategic Partners, Associate Partners, and Contributors in return for their fees (where applicable), shall be as set out in the table below: